gomesluiz/Coursera_Capstone/README.md

 ### 3. DATA DESCRIPTION AND ACQUISITION
 ***

-This demonstration will make use of the following data sources:
+For this demonstration will make use of the following data sources:

-#### Animal Services of The City of Toronto
+#### 3.1 Animal Services of The City of Toronto

 The **Stray Animals Report** provide by The Animal Services of The City of Toronto displays stray animals  (cats and dogs) received in the last 5 days.
 The report data will be scraped from https://www.toronto.ca/data/mls/animals/strayanimals.html and contains the following information: